Injective metrizability and the duality theory of cubings: Preliminaries

+We endow all such $X$ with the {\em quotient pseudo-metric}, which, in this situation may be described as follows (compare with {\it loc.~cit.,} Definition I.5.19): \begin{definition}[Quotient Pseudo-Metric on a piecewise-$\ell_p$ cube complex] Let $\tilde X$, $X$ and $\pi$ be as above.
+Then the {\em quotient distance $d(x,y)$ between $x,y\in X$} is defined as the greatest lower bound on expressions of the form

-A slight variation on this construction is achieved by putting weights on the coordinate axes of the individual cubes.
-One needs to make sure that the weights match, in the sense that any two cubes sharing a common face in $X$ do have their axes weighted in a way that keeps the identified faces isometric.
-As we shall see in Section~\ref{section:weighted cubings}, Roller's duality theory between cubings and discrete poc sets is ideally suited for the purpose of maintaining the necessary records.
+where $x_0\in \pi\inv(x)$, $y_n\in \pi\inv(y)$ and $\pi(y_{i-1})=\pi(x_i)$ for all $i=1,\ldots,n$. \end{definition} As we shall see in Section~\ref{section:weighted cubings}, Roller's duality theory between cubings and discrete poc sets is ideally suited for the purpose of maintaining all the necessary records.

-It is not hard to verify (though it does require some work which, thankfully, had been done in \cite{Bridson_Haefliger-nonpositive_curvature}) that the quotient metric on a piecewise-$\ell^p$ ($p=1,2,\infty$) cubical complex takes the following form: \begin{definition}[broken path, length] A {\it broken path} in a cubing $X$ is a sequence of points $\mbf{p}=(x_0,\ldots,x_n)$ where $x_0=x$, $x_n=y$ and every consecutive pair of points is contained in a face of $X$.
+One can further adapt the construction of the quotient pseudo-metric on a piecewise-$\ell_p$ cubical complex to its rather specialized strucure (compare {\it loc.~cit.}, Definition I.7.4): \begin{definition}[strings, length] An {\em $m$-string from $x$ to $y$} in a piecewise-$\ell_p$ cubical complex $X$ is a sequence of points $\mbf{p}=(x_0,\ldots,x_m)$ where $x_0=x$, $x_m=y$ and every consecutive pair of points $x_{i-1},x_i$ is contained in a common face $S_i<X$.
 The {\it length} of $\mbf{p}$ is defined to be:

-where $\dist{x_{i-1}}{x_i}$ is measured in a face containing the points $x_{i-1},x_i$. \end{definition} With this language, of course, the piecewise-$\ell^p$ distance between two points of a cubical complex becomes the greatest lower bound on the length of a broken path between them.
-There are some obvious optimizations to this picture. \begin{definition} The broken path $\mbf{p}$ is said to be {\it taut} if no consecutive triple of points along $\mbf{p}$ is contained in a cube. \end{definition} Since the individual cubes in $\tilde X$ are geodesic metric spaces, tightening a broken path locally will never increase its length.
-This leads to the formula:
+A {\em string} is an $m$-string for some $m\in\NN$.
+The set of all strings from $x$ to $y$ in $X$ will be denoted by $\paths{x,y}$. \end{definition} Since each face of $X$ is a geodesic metric space, it is easy to verify that the quotient pseudo-metric on $X$ between two points coincides with the greatest lower bound on the length of a string joining them ({\it verbatim} repetition of {\it loc.~cit.}, Lemma I.7.5).
+Moreover, there are some obvious optimizations to this picture. \begin{definition}[taut strings] A string $\mbf{p}$ in a piecewise-$\ell_p$ cubical complex is said to be {\it taut} if no consecutive triple of points along $\mbf{p}$ is contained in a cube. \end{definition} Since the individual cubes in $\tilde X$ are geodesic metric spaces, tightening a string locally will never increase its length.
+This leads to the following formula for the quotient pseudo-metric: